H586390-RoboticVirtualNavigation/VirtualMaze/docs/DeveloperGuide.md

 5. You should have VirtualMaze ready for development now.

+##### Note:
+A good place to start understanding the project will be to look into *BasicLevelController.cs* and *ExperimentController.cs*.
+These 2 files are where most of the logic regarding the experiment process is held.

 # SR Research Eyelink SDK

 This project makes use of the Eyelink SDK.
 Information and the SDK can be found at the [SR Research Forum](https://www.sr-support.com/forum).
 To gain access to the forum create a free account.